 Tips for Anti-Money-Laundering Whistleblowers

-Similar to Dodd-Frank and the SEC and CFTC whistleblower programs created by that law, the government must decide to take on an anti-money-laundering whistleblower’s case in order for it to proceed.
-Since the government has finite resources, it tends to be very selective in choosing which whistleblower cases to pursue – which puts preparation and experience at a premium.
-Unlike most whistleblower practices, Hagens Berman has the experience in litigating international financial fraud, and the resources and wherewithal to see a whistleblower case through to a successful result.
+Similar to Dodd-Frank and the SEC and CFTC whistleblower programs created by that law, the government must decide to take on an anti-money laundering whistleblower’s case for it to proceed.
+Since the government has finite resources, it tends to be very selective in choosing which whistleblower cases to pursue, which puts preparation and experience at a premium.
+Unlike most whistleblower practices, Hagens Berman has experience in litigating international financial fraud and the resources and wherewithal to see a whistleblower case through to a successful result.

 Top Whistleblower Law Firm

-Whistleblower laws can be complex, including this new anti-money-laundering program just begun with the Department of Treasury, so consulting an experienced attorney with the reputation and resources to work with the government on behalf of whistleblowers early on is always your best option.
-Should you choose to contact a member of Hagen’s Berman’s whistleblower team, you will receive expert advice without having to pay anything up front.
-Hagens Berman’s experienced team of whistleblower attorneys work on contingency, meaning they collect no fees unless a successful legal action is achieved.
+Whistleblower laws can be complex, and the FinCEN whistleblower program is no exception, so consulting an experienced attorney with the reputation and resources to work with the government on behalf of whistleblowers early on is always your best option.
+Should you choose to contact a member of Hagens Berman’s whistleblower team, you will receive expert advice without having to pay anything up front.
+Hagens Berman’s experienced whistleblower attorneys work on contingency, meaning they collect no fees unless a successful legal action is achieved.
 And Hagens Berman chooses its cases carefully, ensuring that the firm’s clients get the attention they deserve and increasing the likelihood of a positive – and potentially lucrative – resolution.

 How to Become a Whistleblower